Skip to content

 call main

-The li instruction loads an integer, 0x80400000 in this case, to the stack pointer register sp, which is another general-purpose register. li is an example of integer computation instructions because it modifies a register with an integer.
-Other examples include addition, multiplication, bitwise shift, bitwise AND/OR/XOR operations, etc.
+The li instruction loads the 4-byte integer 0x80400000 to the stack pointer register sp. li is an example of integer computation instructions because it modifies a register with an integer.
+Other examples of integer computation include addition, multiplication, division, bitwise shift, bitwise AND/OR/XOR operations, etc.

 In main()